Yuji Itadori: Concept

-The idea of Yuji consuming Ryomen Sukuna and having to deal with the demon in the process was inspired by the main character from Masashi Kishimoto manga Naruto, Naruto Uzumaki, who deals with a Nine-Tailed Demon Fox known as Kurama ever since his birth.
-Yuji was written with the idea of losing several fights across the manga in order to learn from each defeat and become stronger in the aftermath.
-A major inspiration for Yuji's decision was the television series Breaking Bad.
-Following Yoshino's death, Akutami wanted to make the main character to become berserker but was unable to do it due to how he would defeat Mahito.
-Following this arc, Akutami wanted to give Yuji his own special technique but did not find it unique.
-In the next arc, Akutami took a liking to Yuji's and Choso's relationship and commented the ending of the arc was an homage to Tite Kubo's Bleach.
-His teamup with Kugisaki was Akutami's favorite battle in the series.
-Akutami wished for Yuji to be a more popular character, leading to a change of pace after several consecutive battles and be more involved in a chapter about love interests.

 Yuji's appearance wearing a hoodie was, in Akutami's eyes, meant to symbolize his hesitancy and indecisiveness.
-According to Akutami in 2021, the end of Yuji's character arc has already been planned in advance with it set to finish within the next two years, though Sukuna's finale is up in air.
+According to Akutami in 2021, the end of Yuji's character arc had already been planned in advance with it set to finish within the next two years, though Sukuna's finale was up in air.
 He also debunked popular fan theories that Yuji's mother was Yuki Tsukumo.

 Yuji has been described as "being naïve, thoughtful, and adorable, all while being possessed by an ancient evil."
-The viscerally of his character mixed with his lighthearted traits are contrasted throughout his arc.
-As Akutami never intended for his series to be serialized, Jujutsu Kaisen 0 main protagonist Yuta Okkotsu was originally intended to be the main protagonist of the franchise.
+The viscerality of his character mixed with his outgoing traits are contrasted throughout his arc.
+As Akutami never intended for his series to be serialized, Jujutsu Kaisen 0 main protagonist Yuta was originally intended to be the main protagonist of the franchise.
 Similarities between the two characters include their introduction into the world of jujutsu, tragedy, naivety and having become faced with death.
 Despite their similarities, the two have been differentiated with notability given to how "they carry themselves very differently...Itadori is outgoing, where Yuta is more reserved."
 In regards to his age, while Yuji is a teenager, early in the series he mentions he has been playing pachinko.
-Akutami was concerned about this scene as it would fit the young demography of the manga, shonen manga, but ultimately left this mention uncensored.
+Akutami was concerned about this scene due to the manga's young demographic, shonen manga, but ultimately left this mention uncensored.
 In the finale of the anime's second season, Yuji was given a new scene not present in the manga where he performs an ippon-jime, a Japanese sign of moving the hands in symbolism of the series continuing.